dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 - Virtualization Technology (may have a different label depending on motherboard manufacturer).
 - Hardware Enforced Data Execution Prevention.

-If hardware acceleration is enabled and the BIOS is configured properly, the emulator should run successfully with hardware acceleration.
-However, problems may still result due to issues that are specific to Hyper-V and HAXM, as explained next.
+If problems still occur because of issues related to Hyper-V and HAXM, see the following section.

 ### Hyper-V issues